greg-h-k/posit/rstudio-workbench/multi-server/README.md

 ![rds endpoint](./docs/rds_endpoint.png)

-To connect, run:
+To connect, from your SSH connection on one of the EC2 instances, run:

 ```
 psql -h <writer_endpoint> -U postgres --password
 ```

 This will prompt for a password.
-Retrieve the database password from AWS Secrets Manager (this is because we specified *manage_master_user_password = true* for our RDS database) and enter this at the password prompt.
-Navigate to the RDS cluster secret on the console and then select *Retrieve secret value* and copy the password, entering it into the psql password prompt.
+Retrieve the database password from AWS Secrets Manager (this is because we specified *manage_master_user_password = true* in our IaC for our RDS database) and enter this at the password prompt.
+Navigate to the RDS cluster secret on the AWS Secrets Manager console and then select *Retrieve secret value* and copy the password, entering it into the psql password prompt.

 ![rds secret](./docs/rds_secret.png)